aazhanov/AUTORovr/README.md

 # AUTORovr
-ECEN 403 Capstone: Self Navigating, Obstacle Avoiding Rover The repository contains all files and code for our subsystems
+ECEN 403 Capstone: Self Navigating, Obstacle Avoiding Rover.
+The repository contains all files and code for our subsystems

 The subsystems are: